analogdevicesinc/msdk/CONTRIBUTING.md

 ### Project Settings

 Example projects are not just source code.
 They must also be "wrapped" in up-to-date support files for the development environments supported by the MSDK.
-This include the core Makefiles, Eclipse files, Visual Studio Code files, etc.
+This includes the core Makefiles, Eclipse files, Visual Studio Code files, etc.

 These support files should be managed with the [MSDKGen](https://github.com/Analog-Devices-MSDK/MSDKGen) utility.